intellistream/SAGE-Pub/docs_src/guides/best-practices/index.md

 # Best Practices

-Recommended patterns and practices for SAGE development.
+Recommended patterns and practices for sage-development.

 ## Pipeline Design